Zeno-Fluff/ZITE-DLP/README.md

 - Windows 10 or later
 - yt-dlp.exe (included)
 - ffmpeg.exe (included)
-- cookies.txt (needed for yt-dlp to work)
+- cookies.txt (it will import and replace them for you!)

 ---